 All Regional Traffic Safety Program Coordinators will be required to arrange a minimum of at least one DUI enforcement activity in each of their areas each week for the days and times identified as high-risk days and times for DUI crashes.
 The seven West Virginia State Police Troop coordinators will arrange a minimum of one DUI enforcement activities within each of their troop areas each week also during high-risk days and times for DUI crashes.
-The GHSP's LEL is responsible for coordinators.
+The GHSP's LEL is responsible for coordinating the efforts of the Regional Traffic Safety Program and West Virginia State Police coordinators.
 Each group divides the State of West Virginia into areas (eight Traffic Safety Areas and seven State Police troop areas), covering 100 percent of the State.
 The GHSP has identified 23 counties where the State Police is the primary highway safety enforcement within the county (Table 4.10).

-Table 4.10 West Virginia State Police FFY 2021 Special Emphasis Counties
+Table 4.10 West Virginia State Police FFY2022 Special Emphasis Counties